Dr Adreanne Ormond

 There is so much to share:

 - Research isn't neat or tidy, it is messy and you have to be willing to give in a little to the aspects you cannot control.

 - Relationships with supervisors, mentors, peers, and communities are an unbelievably important aspect of conducting research.

 - Listen better—too many times I was listening for what I wanted to hear.
 If I could go back I would listen for what the research participants were actually saying to me.

 - Be kinder to yourself as a new researcher.
 Have realistic expectations.

-We need excellent researchers so make your goals, picks your dreams, work hard and achieve them.
+We need excellent researchers so make your goals, pick your dreams, work hard, and achieve them.
 Don't be afraid to make mistakes because they are an indication you are trying and learning new things.
-Research should be fun so do the best you can to learn the skills and then go have fun with what you have learnt.
+Research should be fun so do the best you can to learn the skills, and then go have fun with what you have learnt.